 Isabella Rankin Nee Dodds

 Mother: Isabella Rankin Nee Dodds was born in Newcastle in 1899.
 She raised six children herself after her husband Gibson Rankin died in 1942.
-She was a wonderful mother, always looking after the family.
-She would do anything for anybody, all with a smile on her face.
-Her son, Sidney Rankin is the voice that can be heard in the following poems ‘Bouncy Bread’ and ‘Always be Happy’
+Isabella was a wonderful mother, always looking after the family.

 Isabella Rankin Nee Dodds

-Bouncy Breads
+Bouncy Bread

 by Donald Jenkins